 The biotechnology, pharmaceutical, and medical device industries are highly competitive and subject to significant and rapid technological change.
 Our success is highly dependent on our ability to acquire, develop, and obtain marketing approval for new products on a cost-effective basis and to market them successfully.
 If a product candidate we develop is approved, we will face intense competition from a variety of businesses, including large, fully integrated pharmaceutical companies, specialty pharmaceutical companies, and early-stage companies, particularly if the early-stage company has a collaborative arrangement with a large and established company.
 We are aware of several companies developing products to treat SNHL through the regeneration of hair cells or through other mechanisms, and we also anticipate that new companies will enter the SNHL market in the future.
 If we successfully develop and, if approved, commercialize FX-322 or FX-345 for the treatment of SNHL, it may compete, or potentially be used in conjunction, with currently marketed devices, including the hearing aids and cochlear implants currently available and the next generation of improved hearing aids and cochlear implants, and any new therapies that may become available in the future.
 Furthermore, changes in the regulatory landscape may increase competition from hearing aids.
-The FDA Reauthorization Act of 2017 created a new category of over-the-counter, or OTC, hearing aids which are intended to be available to consumers without first requiring a visit to a medical professional.
-While the final regulations needed to implement this new category of devices have not yet been issued, if and when they are, obtaining hearing aids may become less expensive and more convenient.
+The FDA Reauthorization Act of 2017 directed the FDA to, by regulation, categorize certain hearing aids as over-the-counter, or OTC, hearing aids, which would permit such OTC hearing aids to be available to consumers without first requiring a visit to a medical professional.
+The FDA has proposed regulations to create this new category of OTC devices.
+When the FDA finalizes these proposed regulations, obtaining hearing aids may become less expensive and more convenient.
 We are also aware of several companies developing programs with research and development efforts to treat MS through the regeneration of myelin.
 If we successfully develop and, if approved, commercialize our remyelination program for the treatment of MS, it may compete, or potentially be used in conjunction with, currently marketed therapeutics and any new therapeutics that may become available in the future.